History of Cartoon Network: 2010–2016: CHECK it era

 In October 2012, Cartoon Network celebrated its 20th anniversary, airing birthday and party-themed reruns of its shows for every weekend until November 4.
 Earlier in the year on March 30, 2012, the Cartoon Planet block was revived to air the channel's original programming from the late 1990s through mid-2000s.
-That same year, Cartoon Network launched the Cartoon Network Shorts Department, a successor to the failed Cartoonstitute initiative, to greenlight more comedy animation programs.
+That same year, Cartoon Network launched Cartoon Network Shorts Department, a successor to the failed Cartoonstitute initiative, to greenlight more comedy animation programs.
 Additionally, the channel joined the anti-bullying initiative Stop Bullying Speak Up, which was created by its sister channel CNN in 2010.
 The network aired the documentary Speak Up (with special appearance by then-president Barack Obama) in 2012 and The Bully Effect the following year.
 On May 20, 2013, Cartoon Network updated its identity, by adding new bumpers, graphics, and sounds.
 A short animation (formatted as it were a GIF) was created for each show, and these animations were used when featuring the show in Next bumpers.
 The background used in its promos and bumpers was also changed from black to white.
 During this year, Cartoon Network would release various animated pilots out of their Cartoon Network Shorts Department program, such as Clarence, Lakewood Plaza Turbo, Steven Universe and Tome of the Unknown.
 All mentioned were greenlit with Tome of the Unknown turning into Over the Garden Wall and was the first series formatted as a limited miniseries on the network, which was proven a benefit, as each premiere of a new episode of the show grew more viewership.

-One of many soundtracks of Cartoon Network's CHECK It 4.0 era.
+One of many soundtracks of Cartoon Network's CHECK it 4.0 era, known as Burst.

 On March 6, 2014, Stuart Snyder was removed as president and COO of Turner's Animation, Young Adults & Kids Media division after a restructure.
 On July 16, Christina Miller was named his successor as president and general manager of Cartoon Network, Adult Swim, and Boomerang.
 At the end of the month, Cartoon Network's 8:00 p.m. hour was given to Adult Swim, causing new episodes of the network's programming to change time slots.
 On October 21, 2014, Cartoon Network, along with CNN and Boomerang, were taken off-air from US-based TV provider, Dish Network, due to contract disagreements.
 However, the channels were restored a month later.